Chart Color Schemes

 Point Frederick features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 59.6% of all households, including 17.3% couples with children, 28.7% couples without children, and 12.6% single parent families.
-Non-family households comprise the remaining 40.4%, with lone person households at 36.7% and group households making up 3.8%.
-The median household size is 2.0 people, smaller than the Greater Sydney average of 2.7.
+Family households comprise 59.6% of all households, including 17.3% couples with children, 28.7% couples without children, and 12.6% single parent families.
+Non-family households account for the remaining 40.4%, with lone person households at 36.7% and group households comprising 3.8%.
+The median household size is 2.0 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households